-The stability and recovery views of resilience have a deterministic understanding of resilience in that they see a community (or an individual, or an ecological system) is seen as having an inherent character which enables it (or does not enable it) to cope with a stressor.
+The stability and recovery views of resilience have a deterministic understanding of resilience in that they see a community as having an inherent character, which enables it (or does not enable it) to cope with a stressor.
 This view implies that a community as a whole either is or is not resilient.
-It fails to take into account the dynamic nature of change and communities, which is recognised in the third view: resilience as transformation (Maguire and Cartwright, 2008).
+It fails to take into account the dynamic nature of change and communities, which is recognized in the third view: resilience as transformation (Maguire and Cartwright, 2008).